Kall-felix/Verodata/README.md

 ## 📖 About the Project

-**VeroData** was created to solve one of the biggest pain points in the tech industry and for Small and Medium-sized Businesses (SMBs): the massive amount of time spent cleaning raw data.
+**Verodata** was created to solve one of the biggest pain points in the tech industry and for Small and Medium-sized Businesses (SMBs): the massive amount of time spent cleaning raw data.

 This MVP (Minimum Viable Product) simulates a SaaS platform that democratizes data engineering.
 Without needing to write a single line of code, the user uploads a corrupted database, and the **CleanFlow Tool** applies statistical and algorithmic rules to deliver a pristine dataset, ready to be consumed by BI tools and Machine Learning models.